fastly/chrome-extension-estimate-compression-level/README.md

 The icon was based on "compress icon" from [Iconoir](https://iconoir.com/), MIT license.

-This extensions includes [pako](https://nodeca.github.io/pako/), MIT license.
+This extension includes [pako](https://nodeca.github.io/pako/), MIT license.

 This extension is available as open source under the terms of the [MIT